(Photo courtesy of @makelmg)

 What You Don't Want in Fabrics

-Why Your Baby's Skin is Safe with DockATot
+Why Your Baby's Skin is Safe with Sleepyhead

-Your baby spends most of their time snoozing, so it's crucial that their sleep environment is as safe as can be.
-DockATot has undergone rigorous testing to prove that our materials are free of any harmful substances.
-All components that make up the DockATot Deluxe + and Grand as well as our covers are free of toxins and made with the highest quality materials that we'd use on our own children (and we do!).
+Your baby spends most of their time sleeping, so it's crucial that their sleep environment is as safe as can be.
+Sleepyhead has undergone rigorous testing to prove that our materials are free of any harmful substances.
+All components that make up the Sleepyhead Deluxe+ and Grand as well as our covers are free of toxins and made with the highest quality materials that we'd use on our own children (and we do!).